THEOplayer/samples-ios-sdk/Offline-Playback/README.md

 ## Streams/Content Rights

-The DRM streams used in this app (if any) are provided by our partner [Axinom] who hold all the rights for the content.
+The DRM streams used in this app (if any) are provided by our partner [castLabs] who hold all the rights for the content.
 These streams are DRM protected and cannot be used for any other purposes.

 ## License